-A segmentation study to identify Kenyans whose financial needs are not adequately met by the solutions available in the financial market, and the untapped opportunities they offer to financial service providers.
-Overview Over the past two decades, Kenya has made significant strides in financial inclusion.
-According to the 2019 FinAccess household survey, 80% of Kenyan […]
+This segmentation study identifies Kenyans whose financial needs are not adequately met by the solutions available in the financial market, as well as the untapped opportunities they offer to financial service providers.
+The study was conducted by FSD Kenya and the Consultative Group to Assist the Poor (CGAP), using data from FinAccess 2019.

 Starting with microcredit in the late 1980s, there has been a growing movement of multilateral institutions, private foundations, non-profits, corporations and governments that aims to provide formal financial services to low-income market segments around the world.